 Use a fast spin cycle to remove as much water and speed up the drying time.

-Give your tumble drier a break and enjoy softer, fresher smelling clothes by drying outside.
+Give your tumble drier a break and enjoy softer, fresher smelling clothes by drying outside, saving you 50p per load.
+Just drying your clothes outside from June to September can save you up to £50 per year.

 Hang or fold clothes up straight away after drying them so they will need less ironing.